ucsb-cs156/.github/.github/ISSUE_TEMPLATE/refactor.md

 # Discussion

-Provide at least a 1-2 sentence expanding on the title, and describing the part of the code to be refactored.
+Provide at least a 1-2 sentence expanding on the title and describing the part of the code to be refactored.

 # Acceptance Criteria